-The Vermillion River Monitoring Network is valuable in that the watershed can be assessed on its physical, chemical, and biological characteristics, and that information is then used to make informed management decisions.
-Restoring in stream and riparian habitat, reducing nutrients and suspended materials in the stream, and minimizing temperature peaks, among other possible conservation strategies, will have a cascading positive effect on the overall health of the river.
+The Vermillion River Monitoring Network is of great value as the watershed can be assessed on its physical, chemical, and biological characteristics.
+That information is then used to make informed management decisions.
+Restoring in stream and riparian habitat, reducing nutrients and suspended materials in the stream, and minimizing temperature peaks (along with other possible conservation strategies) will have a cascading positive effect on the overall health of the river.

 It is important to consider physical parameters such as temperature, which plays an essential role particularly in cold water streams.
 Water quantity and flow patterns have a significant impact on aquatic communities, with too much or too little causing stress.
 An effective management strategy would be one which integrates both the quality and quantity aspects of the Vermillion River.